-Aluminum Foil 101: A Guide to Aluminum Foil
+A Guide to Aluminum Foil

 Aluminum Foil- Aluminum is the third most abundant element on earth.
 It is extracted from bauxite.
 Bauxite is refined to make a pure aluminum oxide call alumina.
 The alumina is charged with an electrical current.
-This process is know as electrolic reduction.
+This process is known as electrolic reduction.
 The metal produced from this process is added to a wide variety of alloys allowing them to provide specific characteristics suited for a variety of applications.

 Aluminum foil manufacturers commonly use pure aluminum.
-In recent years it has become popular to add a variety of aluminum alloys engineered to add strength and reduce thickness of the aluminum foil.
+In recent years it has become popular to add a variety of aluminum alloys engineered to add strength and reduce the thickness of the aluminum foil.

 Once the alloy mixture is determined it is melted and poured onto a cast and rolled to form a large sheet of aluminum foil.
 The rolling process is repeated until the desired thickness is reached.
-The main factors in reaching the desired thickness is roll pressure, mil speed, and rolling oils.
+The main factors in reaching the desired thickness are roll pressure, mil speed, and rolling oils.
 As the aluminum foil is rolled into the desired thickness, it is spooled on large stock coils to hold the aluminum foil

 For more information about the production of aluminum foil with illustrations and details about refining processes, visit madehow.com.